 If followed correctly, the definition of TUR gives the end-user a meaningful ratio.
 The ratio can be used to calculate the risk associated with the equipment calibration.
 That calculated risk can then be used in a meaningful way to make decisions.

 Is the medical equipment used for my surgery tested properly?
-Are parts of the airplane I'm flying on tested, so it doesn't break up in mid-flight?
-Is the high rise I live in or hotel I'm at appropriately built so it does not collapse?
+Are parts of the airplane I'm flying on tested so it doesn't break up in mid-flight?
+Is the high rise I live in or the hotel I'm at appropriately built so it does not collapse?